brucejczhang/covid_data/README.md

-# Predicting COVID-19 Risk in Canada Based on Region, Sex, and Age
+# Predicting COVID-19 Risk in Canada Based on Region, Sex, and Age Data from 2022

 ## Overview